ikemike/Mmb/Journal.md

 UPDATE!
 Using a program called "CoolTermWin" I'm able to grab every serial output from the Arduino, then using a little java code I set up a FileInputStream and BufferedReader to loop through and grab the latest line of data.

+Created BrainDao, BrainDaoTest for data storage

+OK - not too sure what I'm doing adding Maven but I gave it a go since I wasn't able to add the correct version of Javax.Servlet to my project.